 - Share stories of the Fund’s impact on people, organizations and our community

-Over what period of time will you be disbursing funds?
-Because the Fund’s purpose is to address immediate needs, we will be working to invest all allocable dollars between April 2020- October 2020.
-Based on fundraising efforts and community need, after six months we will check in with nonprofits and groups to see whether the Fund’s purpose and use needs to shift based on community need.
+Over what period of time did you disburse funds?
+Because the Fund’s purpose is to address immediate needs, we invested all allocable dollars between April 2020- June 2020.